 Flint’s best known for its auto industry history and that devastating water crisis, but the industrial areas are also dealing with high crime.
 Auto parts theft, warehouse break-ins, and workers getting assaulted all happen there.

 On top of that, Flint’s industrial belt still has environmental hazards left over from decades of manufacturing.
-A lot of these sites need major cleanup before they can be used safely again, but until that happens, they’re risky for both the people working there and the people living nearby.
+Many of these sites need major cleanup before they can be used safely again, but until that happens, they’re risky for both the people working there and those living nearby.

 10. Birmingham, Alabama